brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 [Pipeline parallelism](https://www.deepspeed.ai/tutorials/pipeline/#load-balancing-pipeline-modules) improves both the memory and compute efficiency during training by partitioning the layers of a model into stages that can be processed in parallel.
 The pipeline parallelims implemented in DeepSpeed is the [PipeDream-Flush implementation with default 1F1B scheduling](https://www.microsoft.com/en-us/research/blog/pipedream-a-more-effective-way-to-train-deep-neural-networks-using-pipeline-parallelism/) (1 Forward pass followed by 1 Backward pass, Figure 4 top on the [Megatron LM paper](https://browse.arxiv.org/pdf/2104.04473.pdf) ), however it is possible to [extend pipeline parallelism](https://deepspeed.readthedocs.io/en/latest/pipeline.html#module-deepspeed.runtime.pipe.schedule) to other algorithms.

 DeepSpeed enables pipelining by assuming all modules in a `nn.Sequential` container or `list` to be the sequence of layers that can be broken into pipelining stages.
-A stage is a range of layers that define a block of computation that will be assigned to a section of the pipeline.

 {: style="text-align:center; font-size: small;"}
 <img width="79%" height="80%" src="/assets/GPT-lite-DeepSpeed/GPT_pipelining.png"/>

 {: style="text-align:center; font-size: small;"}
-A 4-stage pipeline.
+Two-way data parallel pipelines with four stages each.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

 We will make pipeline parallelism optional in our use case, as in many cases (e.g. for small models) it is not benefitial.
-We will enable by passing the number of stages as the `---pipeline_num_stages` argument (default: 0, no pipelining) on the command line:
+We will enable it by passing the number of stages as the `---pipeline_num_stages` argument (default: 0, no pipelining) on the command line:

 ```python
 ### train.py